 About the Ombudsman

-Photo of Kate Burkhart, Ombudsman
+Photo of acting Ombudsman Jacob Carbaugh

 The Ombudsman is selected by the Alaska Legislature's bi-partisan Ombudsman Selection Committee, subject to approval by a two-thirds vote of the Legislature in joint session and by the Governor.
 The Ombudsman serves for a term of five years and may be reappointed twice.